roboholicc/SDLC/Project_Proposal.md

 ## 6. Technical Requirements

-This game should be capable of running on all devices.
-On PC only keyboard is necessary, using arrow keys or wasd to move and space to shoot.
-On console joystick and buttons are needed.
-Finally for mobile there should be on screen buttons in order for the player to go left and right and tapping the screen should trigger shooting.
+This game should be capable of running on PC, only keyboard is necessary, using arrow keys or wasd to move and space to shoot.
+Having a mouse to click to shoot instead is optional.